Skip to Main Content

 ELISE | Informing your studies tutorial: Plagiarism

-ChatGPT at UNSW
+Generative AI at UNSW

 While ChatGPT and other generative AI tools are relatively new and exciting, and might appear to make completing assignments easier, there are some important things to remember.